Program level: Graduate (Master’s)

 As all programs at the Department of Legal Studies, we are also committed to research-based teaching.
 Areas of research and teaching cover subjects in transition to democracy and the rule of law, constitution-making in historical perspective and in on-going processes, comparative constitutional adjudication, civil and political rights in established and emerging democracies, freedom of religion and free speech in a global world, broadcasting law, biomedical law and reproductive rights, enforcement of socio-economic rights, European Union law with emphasis on institutional law and select advanced subjects, constitutional transplants and comparative administrative law.

 Our highly qualified and diverse faculty prepares students to engage in comparative and inter-disciplinary analysis of complex constitutional problems.
 Courses prepare students to explore constitutional issues across legal systems, to engage in critical reading and refine their arguments in oral interactions.
 Individual research skills are developed and furthered through comparative problem papers and group work.
 Students are encouraged to lace theoretical insights from the literature with concerns and lessons from practice.
 Our graduates are thus able to respond to challenging constitutional and fundamental rights problems with advanced analytical skills, offering comparative insight and policy-relevant responses.

 Over the years the Comparative Constitutional Law Program has educated many high-ranking civil servants, successful NGO and IGO professionals and academics.
 We are proud that our academic community is chosen by many visiting and exchange students predominantly from North America and all parts of Europe.
-With their diverse background, rich academic and professional experience they contribute greatly to the success of our educational mission.
+With their diverse background, rich academic and professional experience they contribute greatly to the success of our educational program.

 Entry Requirements for the Program